 If you re-join the military into active-duty service, more than 90 days before your benefits expire, you are eligible for your GI Bill to essentially “renew.”
-Just remember it is 15 years after the last time you leave service.

 Your GI Bill is eligible for you to use for 36 months of schooling.
 It is not based on the amount of money used; it goes off of how many months you are in school.
 So if your school is only $2,000 a month, you will still be using the same amount of your Bill as if you went to a university where tuition was $7,000 a month.

 Since it can only be used for 36 months, make sure to decide on a major early!
 This way you are not wasting credits on classes you don’t need.